bipassed/rjw-milking-machine/README.md

  - Tory187 for helping with RimNude support

 **Roadmap (in order of greatest importance)**
- - The OTHER Milkable Colonists mod
- - Allow milking apparel for nudists
  - Animal milking gear
  - Hunger decreasing drug with potentially horrible side effects
  - Aphrodisiac drug which increases cum and milk amount